sheyanlalmohammed1/STAT-4830-CPT-MARL-project/presentation.md

 author: "Sheyan Lalmohammed, Khush Gupta, Alok Shah"
 marp: true
 ---
+# Optimizing Decision-Making in Multi-Agent RL with CPT
+### Sheyan Lalmohammed, Khush Gupta, Alok Shah
+---

 # Introduction
-## **Optimizing Decision-Making in Multi-Agent RL with CPT**
 - Investigating Multi-Agent Reinforcement Learning (MARL) under Cumulative Prospect Theory (CPT)
-- Key motivation: **Aligning autonomous agents with human decision-making biases**
+- **Motivation:** Aligning autonomous agents with human decision-making biases
-- Key Questions:
+- **Key Questions:**
-  - Do CPT trained agents work follow their utility and probability distortion functions?
+  - Do CPT-trained agents adhere to their utility and probability distortion functions?
-  - How do CPT-guided agents optimize strategies in multi-agent games, and how do their behaviors differ from those using traditional utility functions?
+  - How do CPT-guided agents optimize strategies in multi-agent games compared to those using traditional utility functions?
   - To what extent do agents adapt their strategies based on the utility functions of counterparties?
 What emergent dynamics arise in mixed populations of agents?

 ---

 # Background on CPT - Prospect Theory
-Developed by Daniel Kahneman and Amos Tversky in 1979.
-Explains how people make decisions when faced with risk and uncertainty:
+Developed by Daniel Kahneman and Amos Tversky in 1979, Prospect Theory explains decision-making under risk and uncertainty:
-  - People tend to avoid losses over acquiring equivalent gains (loss aversion).
+- **Loss Aversion:** People tend to avoid losses more than acquiring equivalent gains.
-  - People evaluate choices based on relative differences rather than absolute similarities.
+- **Relative Evaluation:** Decisions are made based on relative differences rather than absolute outcomes.
-  - People think in terms of expected utility relative to a reference point.
+- **Reference-Dependent:** Evaluations are based on outcomes relative to a reference point.

 ---

 # Background on CPT - Development of CPT
-CPT provides a more robust framework for dealing with outcomes that have multiple possible probabilities, avoiding ranking issues and ensuring consistency in decision-making processes through nonlinear functions.
+Cumulative Prospect Theory (CPT) extends the original framework to better handle multiple outcome probabilities:
-  - Probability weighting function - captures the empirical observation that people tend to overweight small probabilities and underweight large probabilities
+- **Probability Weighting Function:** Captures the tendency to overweight small probabilities and underweight large probabilities.
-  - Value function - concave for gains and convex for losses
+- **Value Function:** Typically concave for gains and convex for losses, reflecting human risk preferences.

 ---

 # Implementation Strategy
-## **Technical Approach & PyTorch Implementation**
+## Technical Approach & PyTorch Implementation
-- **Policy Gradient Optimization with CPT**
+- **Policy Gradient Optimization with CPT:**
-  - CPT-adjusted rewards & probability distortions
+  - Integrates CPT-adjusted rewards and probability distortions.
-  - Model-free learning using policy gradients
+  - Employs model-free learning using policy gradients.
-- **Implementation Workflow**:
+- **Implementation Workflow:**
-  1. Design neural network for policy representation
+  1. Design a neural network for policy representation.
-  2. Transform rewards using CPT functions
+  2. Transform rewards using CPT functions.
-  3. Compute policy gradients using automatic differentiation
+  3. Compute policy gradients via automatic differentiation.
-  4. Optimize policies using gradient ascent
+  4. Optimize policies using gradient ascent.

 ---